 - Your appetite may be better early in the day.
 Try having your main meal of the day early.
 Or you may find it easier to eat smaller meals more often, instead of three large meals.
 You may feel more like eating if you do not cook your own foods.

 - Drink plenty of fluids, especially when you don't feel like eating.
 Water is good but lacks calories and electrolytes.
-Carry a water bottle with you during the day.
-You can fill it with an energy drink, such as Gatorade or Powerade, which has calories and electrolytes.
+Consider carrying a water bottle with you during the day.
+You can fill it with a sports drink, such as Gatorade or Powerade, which has calories and electrolytes.
 That may help you get into the habit of drinking plenty of fluids.

 - Don't worry too much if you have a day where you cannot eat at all.
 Do what you can to make yourself feel better and start eating as soon as you feel better.
 Be sure to tell your doctor if you still can't eat after 1 or 2 days.